averygoldberg/DS-4002-P2/README.md

 You can use our code by opening the file in the SRC folder, as detailed above, in R Studio and ensuring the data is downloaded and all necessary packages/libraries are installed and loaded.

 ### DATA
-You can access our data from this repository in the DATA folder.
+You can access our data from this repository in the DATA folder.\
+Our data was used to explore our hypothesis: *Our model will be able to accurately predict the stage of Alzheimer’s present in each brain scan with an accuracy of 90%.*\
 | Variable | Type | Description |
 | -------- | ---- | ----------- |
 | Non Demented | Image | Images of brain scans from patients who are in the earliest stage of Alzheimer’s progression and are not having symptoms of dementia |